phusion/passenger/ext/common/ApplicationPool2/README.md

  * Spawner
    Encapsulates all low-level process spawning logic.
-Pool calls Spawner whenever it needs spawn another application process.
+Pool calls Spawner whenever it needs to spawn another application process.

    Spawner is an interface.
 There are multiple implementations that all spawn processes in a different way.
 These are: